 Failure to successfully manage the development and improvement of IT systems could diminish or delay any anticipated efficiencies and operational improvements, and our operations and business could be disrupted.

-Kodak is implementing improvements to IT systems to more effectively manage our global business and implement our strategic plans.
-If Kodak is unable to successfully manage the development, improvement and transition of IT systems, anticipated efficiencies and operational improvements may be delayed or diminished, and we may experience cost overruns, disruption in our operations, or other business or reputational harm, any of which could have a material adverse effect on Kodak's results of operations, business and financial condition.
+Kodak has implemented significant improvements to IT systems to more effectively manage our global business and execute our strategic plans.
+If Kodak is unable to successfully manage the ongoing development, improvement and transition of IT systems and unable to effectively design or execute controls over the development, improvement and transition of IT systems, anticipated efficiencies and operational improvements may be delayed or diminished, and we may experience cost overruns, disruption in our operations, or other business or reputational harm, any of which could have a material adverse effect on Kodak's results of operations, business and financial condition.

 Innovation / R&D - Risk 4